Skip to content

 How to use examples without copying

 The wrong way to use a model essay is to memorise its content or structure as a template.
-The exam rewards genuine thinking on the day, and markers can spot a pre-fabricated essay.
+The exam rewards genuine thinking on the day, and a memorised essay bent onto someone else's theme reads exactly like what it is.
 Use examples to study the moves: how the thesis is framed, how an example is analysed, how the argument turns.
 Then practise those moves on fresh prompts.

 Read examples for technique, not content — then write your own, under time.